Terms & Disclosures

 No Attorney-client relationship: Use of this website does not create an attorney-client relationship.
 We are not your attorneys until we agree to that in writing.
 This website, along with any website to which we link, is designed for educational and informational purposes, not as legal advice.
 Each person’s legal matter is unique and requires the review of an attorney licensed in that person’s jurisdiction.

-Notice Required by South Carolina Rule of Professional Conduct 7.2(d): The DeMott Law Firm, PA attorney responsible for the content of this website is Russell A. DeMott, 103 Grandview Drive, Suite B, Summerville, SC 29483.
+Notice Required by South Carolina Rule of Professional Conduct 7.2(d): The DeMott Law Firm, PA attorney responsible for the content of this website is Russell A. DeMott, 300 N. Cedar Street, Suite A, Summerville, SC 29483.

 IRS Circular 230 Notice: In accordance with IRS requirements, this is to inform you that any information on this website that could be construed as U.S. tax advice is not written or intended to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction or matter addressed on this website.